Slack 22.06.25

 What’s new

-- If you, like all rational people, arrange your phone screens by colour, you’ll now be in quite the quandary, as we’ve added a couple of extra background hues for the app icon.
-You can find them under Settings -> App icon – just under Dark mode, which is useful, as the new shades work particularly well with that.
+- If you, like all rational people, arrange your phone screens by color, you’ll now be in quite the quandary, as we’ve added a couple of extra background hues for the app icon.
+It’s to be found under Settings -> App Icon — just under Dark Mode, which is useful, as the new shades work particularly well with that.

 Bug fixes

 - Fixed: When selecting a new profile picture, users were being asked to confirm that picture twice.
-We now respect your ability to recognise your own face the first time around and will not ask you again.
+We now respect your ability to recognize your own face the first time around, and will not ask you again.

 - Fixed: Uploading slow motion videos is now 100% more successful.

-- Fixed: Custom emoji uploaded on desktop are now, vitally, transferred at lightning speed so that they're immediately available in the iOS app.
+- Fixed: Custom emoji uploaded on desktop are now, vitally, transferred lightning-fast through the tubes, and therefore immediately available in the iOS app.

 Slack 19.08.10